-Julia Dehm, Postdoctoral Fellow at the Rapoport Center for Human Rights and Justice, coordinated the preparation of this bibliography.
-Mihret Getabicha and Briana Perez undertook the majority of the research, with additional assistance from Tom Elliott and Kate Taylor.
+The preparation of this bibliography was coordinated by Julia Dehm (Postdoctoral Fellow) and Kate Taylor, (Postgraduate Fellow) at the Rapoport Center for Human Rights and Justice.
+Mihret Getabicha and Briana Perez undertook the majority of the research, with additional assistance from Tom Elliott.
 Many thanks also to Manoj Dias-Aney, as this bibliography draws on the resources in his "International Labor Law: Critical Perspectives and New Horizons" syllabus, as well as to Professors William Forbath and James J. Brudney for advice and input.